odea-project/qAlgorithms/report/discussion_tests.md

 The former presents a complex system that is impossible to perfectly reproduce and very difficult to monitor in a quantitative manner.
-While practices can be standardised, identification of errors with robust statistical methods is not easily realised. [@todo] On the other hand, data processing must be deterministic and fully quantifiable in order to enable automation.
+While practices can be standardised, identification of errors with robust statistical methods is not easily realised once sample processing has been performed, especially after prolonged periods of time.
+On the other hand, data processing must be deterministic and fully quantifiable in order to enable automation.
 As such, it is a viable point for introducing measures of process quality